 Most people want to access the Internet from any room in the house/office and maybe even in the garden or summer house.

-Although most people will want Wireless (Wi-Fi) access we will also look at how to extend both wired access and wireless access.
+Although most people will want extended Wireless (Wi-Fi) access we will also look at how to extend both wired access and wireless access.

-If we start with a basic home network consisting of a single Wireless access point (WAP) that is part of the Wireless router as described in building a home network.
+If we start with a basic home network consisting of a single Wireless access point (WAP) that is part of the Wireless router as described in building a home network. and shown below:

-However before you go to the trouble of extending a network it is a good idea to try an get a better signal by relocating the router if possible.
+Before you go to the trouble of extending a network it is a good idea to try an get a better signal by relocating the router if possible.

 If we assume that the present WAP (Wireless Access Point) covers area 1 but not area 2 and our task is to extend the network to cover area 2.